 In this article, we will go over the basics of slide guitar so that you can start to build your foundation.

 The first thing that you need to consider when playing slide guitar is the slide itself.
-There are two types of basics slides; steel and glass.
+There are two types of basic slides; steel and glass.

 While they are, for the most part, made evenly enough so that they both perform within the same class, the difference is all about tone.
 Glass slides have a brighter tone while steel slides tend to have a somewhat darker tone.
 While the steel does carry the note throughout its frame, the glass tends to resonate the note more clearly.